kingbee1/animal-gallery/README.md

 # animal-gallery
-Just a place to collate different images of beautiful wild animals.
+A website that archives different images of beautiful wild animals.